 To no surprise, a driving under the influence conviction will cause the cost of your auto insurance policy to increase.
 In some instances, it will be three times more expensive than before.
 The insurance provider now considers you to be a bigger liability.

 Drivers who were found to have a BAC of 0.16% or higher may be required to have an ignition interlock device installed on their vehicle.
 This device is designed to test the driver’s BAC level before getting on the road.
 If the driver’s BAC is over a certain limit, the car will not start.

-If you need any help, be sure to contact us at Lokken Associates.
+If you need any help, be sure to contact us at Lokken Putnam.
 We can provide expert legal advice.
 Our team specializes in criminal defense and family law.